geneontology/go-fastapi/provision/production/PRODUCTION_PROVISION_README.md

 5. Establish the AWS credential files

-Copy and modify the AWS credential file to the default location `/tmp/go-aws-credentials`.
+Within the running image, copy and modify the AWS credential file to the default location `/tmp/go-aws-credentials`.

 ```bash
 cp production/go-aws-credentials.sample /tmp/go-aws-credentials